IE-555/final-project-dshinde99/README.md

 ## 9. Data Visualization

-* Imports the matplotlib.pyplot library.
+* Import the matplotlib.pyplot library.
-* Sets the number of top genres to display.
+* Set the number of top genres to display.
-* Creates a bar plot showing the frequency of the top genres in the track_data DataFrame.
+* Create a bar plot showing the frequency of the top genres in the track_data DataFrame.

 ```
 import matplotlib.pyplot as plt